AnikaTanzim/customer-churn-analysis-powerbi/README.md

 # Customer Churn  and Risk Analysis using Power BI
-Tools - Power Bi, Excel
+Tools - Power BI, Excel

 Features -
 - Conducted customer segmentation to categorize clients based on their characteristics and churn risk, which facilitated targeted marketing and improved engagement.